 Tech-stack data may be more noise, but it should be music to your ears.
 Here’s why.

 Many companies don’t have an opportunity to sell into an account at all unless a specific technology is present.
 For example, you wouldn’t want to target a company using Oracle products if you’re in SAP consulting.

 Read on to learn how tech stack data can be used to:

 - Displace competitors, and seriously boost win rate

 - Target compatible good-fit accounts, and seriously boost win rate

 - Discover companies with a level of maturity that fits your product, and seriously boost win rate.
 (Notice a trend?)

 The tech stack is the combination of multiple technologies a company uses.

-In B2B sales and marketing, a company’s installed technologies – their tech stack – includes:
+In B2B sales and marketing, a company’s installed technologies – their sales or marketing tech stack – includes:

 - Software products